RFD property for groupoid C*-algebras of amenable groupoids and for crossed products by amenable actions: A characterization of RFD crossed products

 We are finally ready for the main result of this section.
 We will use the notion of an \emph{amenable action} due to Claire Anantharaman-Delaroche (\cite[D\'efinition 4.1]{Claire}, see also \cite{TakaYuhei}).
 The theorem will be formulated for the universal crossed products, as we need to be able to construct representations from covariant pairs, as in Proposition \ref{prop:repconstruction}, but the assumption of the amenability of the action implies that the reduced and universal crossed products coincide, which indirectly plays a role in the proof -- see Remark \ref{rem:nonamen} below.

-The characterization of the RFD property of crossed products below is given in terms of primitive ideals but we recall that by Theorem \ref{thm:justact} it admits reformulations in terms of states, pure states etc.
+The characterization of the RFD property of crossed products below is given in terms of primitive ideals but we recall that by Theorem \ref{thm:justact} it admits reformulations in terms of states, pure states, representations etc. These reformulations are sometimes very useful (see e.g. subsection 5.3 on free product actions).

 \begin{theorem} Let $G$ be a discrete group, $A$ a C*-algebra and $\alpha$ an amenable action of $G$ on $A$.
 Then the following conditions are equivalent: \begin{itemize} \item [(i)] $A\rtimes G$ is RFD; \item[(ii)] $G$ is MAP and every element of $\Prim(A)$ can be approximated in the Jacobson topology by finite-dimensional elements of $\Prim(A)$ whose orbits are finite. \end{itemize} \end{theorem} \begin{proof} $(i)\Rightarrow (ii)$: As we have $\C[G] \subset M(A\rtimes G)$, by Remark \ref{rem:mult} it is clear that $G$ must be MAP.
 So, by Remark \ref{conditionii} it is sufficient to show that finite-dimensional irreducible representations of $A$ with finite orbits in $\Prim(A)$ separate points of $A$.
 Since $A\rtimes G$ is RFD, the restrictions of finite-dimensional representations of $A\rtimes G$ to $A$ separate points of $A$.
 The restriction of a representation of $A\rtimes G$ to $A$ has trivial orbit in $\Rep(A)/_\approx$.
 Hence for any $a\neq 0$ there is a finite-dimensional representation $\rho$ of $A$ with finite orbit in $\Rep(A)/_\approx$ such that $\rho(a)\neq 0$.
 Passing to an appropriate irreducible summand of $\rho$ and using Remark \ref{remark:trivial2} we complete the proof.